-Whenever I do some house painting, I think of Yogi Berra's often quoted description of baseball; that it is ninety percent mental and the other half is physical.
+Whenever I do some house painting, I think of Yogi Berra's often quoted description of baseball; that it is ninety percent mental and fifty percent physical.
 I like his math and I understand it, too, even if I don't play baseball.
 I paint.
+And spring time is a great time to do it!

-First of all, there is the gearing up mentally for the job.
-Do I have all the supplies?
-Am I really sure I have all the supplies?
-Am I prepared to handle distractions or, perhaps even, ignore distractions?
-How shall I prepare the surfaces?
+First, there is the gearing up mentally for the job.
+Do I have all the supplies How shall I prepare the surfaces?
 Do they need cleaning, sanding or de-glossing?
 The answer is always yes to that question.
 Am I prepared for protecting the floor and quick clean-ups of drips and those unintended strokes and bumps onto the ceiling when we are painting the wall?
-If we are really ready to begin, then we have accomplished the ninety percent mental exercise and the fifty percent physical preparedness for painting and we haven't even started yet.
+If we are truly ready to begin, then we have accomplished the ninety percent mental exercise for painting and we haven't even started yet.

 Now, begins the more commonly understood aspect of painting.
 It is ninety percent preparation, even though it is one hundred percent physical.
-Previous to The Day We Actually Paint, we might have had to do some serious preparation in terms of bleaching mildew spots, rinsing, drying, sanding and patching.
+Before The Day We Actually Paint, we might have had to do some serious preparation in terms of bleaching mildew spots, rinsing, drying, sanding and patching.
 Then, on another, much anticipated day, We Can Finally Begin, sort of.
-We spread the papers, drop the cloths, clean the surfaces, sand the surfaces, patch the holes, sand the patches, sweep and vacuum, tape the edges and maybe apply a little soap to the window panes (for easy scrape/clean later) and we Open The Windows.
+We spread the papers, drop the cloths, wipe clean the surfaces, sand the surfaces, patch the holes, sand the patches, sweep and vacuum, tape the edges and maybe apply a little soap to the window panes (for easy scrape/clean later) and we Open The Windows.

 Then there is the planning.
 Where shall we begin?
-Shall we begin with the top of the wall, using an edger pad?
+Shall we begin with the top of the wall, using an edger pad or feather it in?
 Then we can edge the windows, baseboards and paint the corners.
 Use a quality roller.
 Never be tempted to use foam.
 It leaves tiny bubbles.
-Nice in Champagne.
-Not nice on walls.)
+(Nice in Champagne; not nice on walls.)
 Evenly coat the correct type of roller (for smooth or textured surface) with paint and apply it to the wall in the shape of a "W" or double W. Then, roll up and down and sideways, finishing with feather light strokes from bottom to top to remove any roller marks.
 Move on to the next section.

 If the color does not look like what you expected, as it so often does not, look at it again when dry and plan on a second coat, no matter what the can says.
 If it still does not look right, consider what colors are next to it.
-If you just painted the wall, for instance, consider the trim.
-Colors actually change as a result of how our eyes receive them and perceive them.
+If you just painted the wall, consider the trim.
+Colors change because of how our eyes receive them and perceive them.
 If you loved that purple paint on the chip or in the magazine picture, and your trim is wood, then the color of the wood has changed the way your eyes see the purple wall.
 Consider a neutral color for the trim.
-There are really only three neutrals: black, white and silver.
-Everything else has to be coordinated by the artist's color wheel.
+There are only three neutrals: black, white and silver.
+Everything else must be coordinated by the artist's color wheel.
 Learn from others how colors look in various combinations.
-Most paint departments have those combos in free samples.
+Paint departments have free paint chips.
+Bring home several of each color and place them next to the trim, both near windows and at interior spots.
+Look at them at different times of the day, for they will look different in differing lights.